MustardOS/mustardos.github.io/systems/handheld/nds.md

 {: .warning}
 > This is not for DraStic Steward
-> This script needs updating for newer muOS versions.
+> This script needs updating for newer MustardOS versions.

 ```bash
 #!/bin/sh